Hari-Narayana-Rath/axiplat/extension/README.md

 ## How It Works

 - When a user tries to visit Instagram, the extension checks if they have a valid verification token
-- If not verified, they are redirected to `http://localhost:5000` (the Flask age gate)
+- If not verified, they are redirected to `http://localhost:5000` (the AXIPLAT Flask app)
 - After successful verification, a token is stored in browser storage
 - The token is valid for 24 hours
 - Instagram access is allowed only with a valid token